Lucie Castets

-Lucie Castets (/fr/; born 3 March 1987) is a French civil servant and economist.
+Lucie Castets (/fr/; born 3 March 1987) is a French politician, former civil servant and economist.
 Associated with the Socialist Party, Castets was nominated by the New Popular Front (NFP) to serve as Prime Minister of France in the aftermath of the 2024 legislative election, but her candidacy was rejected by president Emmanuel Macron.
+Since April 2026, she serves as the mayor of the 12th arrondissement of Paris.

 Early life and education

 Castets was born in Caen to parents who worked as psychoanalysts, and resided in Caen up until the age of 18.
 She studied at the lycée Charles-de-Gaulle in Caen, and afterwards studied political economy and public law at Sciences Po.
 She received a master's degree from Sciences Po and the London School of Economics and studied Chinese at Fudan University in Shanghai, before graduating from the École nationale d'administration in 2013.

 Civil service career

 Castets began her career in the French civil service in 2007, working as an assistant to the cultural attaché at the Consulate-General of France in Shanghai between 2007 and 2008.
 She became involved with the World Bank in 2011, primarily working on projects involving financial intelligence.
 In 2014, she was working at the Direction générale du Trésor within the Ministry of Economics and Finance, and then became the government commissioner to the Bureau central de tarification.

 Between 2018 and 2020, Castets headed a section at Tracfin within the Ministry of Economics and Finance, the intelligence agency responsible for combating illegal financial circuits, money laundering, and the financing of terrorism.
 In 2020, Castets joined the administration of mayor of Paris Anne Hidalgo, becoming an economic advisor.
 In October 2023, she was appointed by Hidalgo to serve as Director of Finance and Purchasing in Hidalgo's office.